Camille Louise Merré

 During her Swiss Maturity studies, she attended Central St Martins School College of Arts & Design in London to specialize in jewellery design and created her first rainbow jewellery collection in 2014 for her final project.
 She then went on to study political sciences and art history at the University of Geneva.
 In parallel, she participated at the Sothebys’ jewellery auctions and the internationally renowned high-end watches and jewellery fair S.I.H.H (now Watches & Wonders) in Switzerland.

-Aline d’Ambricourt, the mother of Camille Louise Merré, has dedicated most of her life to her international music harpsichordist career spanning 30 years.
+Aline d’Ambricourt, has dedicated most of her life to her international music harpsichordist career spanning 30 years.
 Aline was born in 1967 in Neuilly-sur-Seine, France.
-She was educated in Versailles and awarded a baccalauréat in biology and mathematics.

 In 1998, Aline launched clavecin.com, a website dedicated to her lifelong musical career as musician, author, artistic director, and producer.
 Among her numerous concerts, she played in château de Chambord, château de Versailles, Paris Sainte-Chapelle, London (Fenton House), Roma (Palacio Della Cancelleria), Venice (Foundation Querini Stampalia), in Monaco at the Theater of Variety, at the Fredensborg Palace on the invitation of H.R.H the Queen of Denmark in 2004.
 In 1996, she played a live concert at the French Alliance in Colombo, Sri-Lanka, broadcasted on national TV.